Understanding how to respond to our child or children’s needs is going to be important if we are to engage in meditation when they are around.

 We can answer this question quite easily, and it typically doesn’t take words.
 Just a simple cuddle, or gentle touch will provide them with a lot of reassurance.

 There may be other needs though – they may need a toilet, or have fallen and hurt themselves.
 If your child is in immediate danger, then of course we act instantly.
-However, otherwise a simple technique that can be helpful is to take two seconds, just a short pause, to ask yourself whether this need requires a response now, or whether it can wait.
-If it can, let them know they are okay with gesture.
-If not, can you attend to their need, whilst retaining a meditative attitude?
+If no immediate danger is present, a simple technique that can be helpful is to take two seconds, just a short pause, to ask yourself whether this need requires a response now, or whether it can wait.
+If it can wait, let them know they are okay with gesture.
+If not, can you attend to their need, whilst retaining a meditative attitude, staying with your experience as you tend to their needs?

 During a meditation, it seems best to avoid engaging with rational content when engaging with a child.
 At the beginning, if they are of an age where they can understand, it can be important to just tell them that you are going to meditate now, and that this will be quiet time for them, so they know what is coming.
 Over time, this will come to have meaning to them.
 Beyond that, as much as possible it really helps to communicate with them through gesture and touch.